A 3.4 magnitude earthquake was recorded in Armenia - ExBulletin

 Recent Posts

+- India falls to China and suffers its second defeat in a row

-- Assad, in difficulty in Syria, seeks to strengthen his support after the loss of Aleppo
+- Embattled Assad seeks to shore up support after loss of Aleppo – World